Docker Compose でのサービス定義

 メモ

-If Host IP mapping is not supported by a container engine, Compose rejects the Compose file and ignores the specified host IP.
+If host IP mapping is not supported by a container engine, Compose rejects the Compose file and ignores the specified host IP.

-• target: The container port
+• target: The container port.

 • published: The publicly exposed port.
 It is defined as a string and can be set as a range using syntax start-end.
 It means the actual port is assigned a remaining available port, within the set range.

-• host_ip: The Host IP mapping, unspecified means all network interfaces (0.0.0.0).
+• host_ip: The host IP mapping.
+If it is not set, it binds to all network interfaces (0.0.0.0).

 • protocol: The port protocol (tcp or udp).
 Defaults to tcp.